daniel-hall/SourceArchitecture/README.md

 #### UIKit works just like SwiftUI and is powered by the exact same Sources of data

-In Source Architecture, anything which should present updating data to the user (whether a UIViewController, a SwiftUI View, a UITableViewCell, etc.) simply conforms to the `Renderer` protocol.
-This protocol only requires that the view have an @Source property named "model" with the type of the Model the view wants to display (analagous to "view model" or "view state").
-For SwiftUI Views, that's the only requirement, for non-SwiftUI views there must also be a method named `render()` which will be called automatically when the model is updated.
+In Source Architecture, any view type which should present updating data to the user simply conforms to the `Renderer` protocol.
+(Whether a SwiftUI View, UIViewController, UITableViewCell, etc.)  This protocol only requires the view to have an @Source property named "model" with the type of the model the view wants to display (analogous to "view model" or "view state").
+For SwiftUI Views, that's the only requirement.
+For non-SwiftUI views, there must also be a method named `render()`, which will be called automatically when the model is updated.

 Here is a simplified SwiftUI View which shows the status of a coworker, using Source Architecture: